 After a short drive, we will arrive at our next shooting destination in the Girdwood rain forest.
 This area is full of snowy mountains, glaciers, and lush rainforests, with waterfalls at a lower elevation.
-Here, we will photograph the Virgin Creek Falls, which is surrounded by lush vegetation like Spanish moss.
-The next stop will be a short hike to see and photograph the first glacier of the trip, Byron Glacier, before having lunch with a splendid view of the Portage Glacier.
+Here, we will photograph the Virgin Creek Falls, a series of waterfalls surrounded by lush vegetation like Spanish moss.
+The next stop will be a short hike to see and photograph the first glacier of the trip, Byron Glacier, before having lunch with a superb view of the majestic Portage Lake.

 In the late afternoon, we will continue driving towards Seward and make several stops along the way to photograph the Alaskan mountains and valleys surrounded by wildflowers as well as the rivers with the salmon spawning.

-The fourth day will mark the start of our Alaska brown bear photo tours where we will spend two days taking scenic flights and photographing the mighty coastal bear in its natural habitat.
+The fourth day will mark the start of our Alaskan brown bear photo tours.
+We will spend two days taking scenic flights and photographing the mighty coastal bear in its natural habitat.

 On our first bear photo tour, we will take a floatplane from Kenai to Crescent Lake in Lake Clark National Park.
-This is a remote turquoise lake located in the middle of the Katmai peninsula and surrounded by snow-capped volcanoes where the brown bears spend their summer.
+This remote turquoise lake is located in the middle of the Katmai Peninsula and surrounded by snow-capped volcanoes where the brown bears spend their summer.